dathan/blog/content/posts/openai-fine-tuning-notes.md

 title: "Openai Fine Tuning Notes"
 date: 2022-11-21T10:06:01-04:00
 draft: false
----

-### OpenAI fine tuning with a notebook in VSCode
+## OpenAI fine-tuning with a notebook in VSCode

 AI is the future.
 Co-pilot is the future.
 Building a finetuned layer for GPT-X will enable products to produce results faster, with less upfront effort for a fraction of the cost.